priyatam/pie/README.md

 > Content creator creates Posts and Pages in Markdown/Plain Text, with optional YAML meta-data

 put_in_pan and add filling
-> Designers create generic Templates with HTML and Mustache, and optionally, 3rd-party logic (Mustache lambdas), and package them as 'Recipes'.
+> Designers create generic Templates with semantic HTML5 and Mustache, and package them as 'Recipes'.

 add_recipes
 > Content creator selects Recipes